hmchen47/DataScience/Stats/ProbStatsPython/03-Counting.md

   c. infinite<br/>

   Ans: ac<br/>
-  Explanation: If A is empty then A×\\B , otherwise it is infinite.
+  Explanation: If A is empty then $A\times B = \varnothing$ , otherwise it is infinite.

 2. (Order matters) Which of the following ensures that $A \times B = B \times A$?<br/>